Aminnazir/test1/README.md

 # Thoughts about the code

-it is am amazing code completely understandable and reusable method
+it is a amazing code completely understandable and reusable method